judearasu/scaffolding-angular/README.md

 ## Installation

 In the terminal run the following command
-- `npm install scaffolding-angular --save`
+- `npm install scaffolding-angular --save-dev`

 ## How to use